elvisimprsntr/siriproxy-redeye/README.md

 Let me know if you want to collaborate.

-- Push a list of valid selections to Siri if a direct match is not made.
 - Pull in channel guide from Rovi, Zap2It, Yahoo, AOL, or some other TV guide database.